autocontracts/permissioned-blocks/whitepaper.md

 ## Statechain Validation

-Validation of the statechain may need to be required if the functions of the smart contract are intended to be executed by more than one blockchain account.
-For example, a smart contract function may expect a + b = c, but a malicious actor could claim to have executed the function and updates the statechain with the result as a + b = z.
-In this case validation by an oracle service should be employed to endorse each state change.
+Validation of the statechain may need to be required in some user cases if the functions of the smart contract are intended to be executed by more than one blockchain account.
+For example, a smart contract function may expect ```a + b = c```, but a malicious actor could claim to have executed the function and updates the statechain with the result as ```a + b = z```.
+In this case validation by an oracle service should be employed to endorse the state changes.

-The following simplified algorithm describes the proposing and endorsing behaviour.
+The following simplified algorithm describes the proposing and endorsing behaviour needed to validate the statechain.
 Consider the following solidity function:
 ```
 function calculateCommission(uint balance, uint tax, uint commission) returns (uint balance, uint tax) {
       balance = balance + balance * commission / 100;
       tax = tax + balance * 20 / 100
   }
 ```
-Using a functional programming pattern, this function has parameters <i>balance</i> and <i>tax</i>, which is state information, and <i>commission</i>, which is an input.
+Using a functional programming pattern, this function has parameters <i>balance</i> and <i>tax</i>, which are state information, and <i>commission</i>, which is an input.
 The state information is <b>not</b> stored on the blockchain, so <i>balance</i> and <i>tax</i> are <b>not</b> member variables of the contract.
-This is why they are return by the function.
+This is why we see that they are return by the function.

 1. Bob retrieves the latest <i>balance</i> and <i>tax</i> variables from the statechain.
 2. He makes a <b>Call</b> to the function calculateCommission with the variables <i>balance</i>, <i>tax</i> and <i>commission</i>.
 The function returns the new <i>balance</i> and <i>tax</i> state information. <br><b>Note:</b> This is not a <i>Transaction</i> sent to the blockchain network, it is a function call made on his own private blockchain node.
 3. Bob updates the statechain by adding the new <i>balance</i> and <i>tax</i> state information and he also records the <i>commission</i> variable he used as an input.
 This generates an IPFS address of the statechain, which is a hash of the new history of state changes.
 4. Bob saves the new statechain address in a member variable of the smart contract called <i>proposed_state</i>.
 He does this by sending a <b>Transaction</b> to the blockchain.
-5. The Endorser then calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob used to verify that the IPFS address stored in the <i>proposed_state</i> member variable is correct.
+5. The Endorser calls the same calculateCommission function as Bob did, using the previous state information <i>balance</i> and <i>tax</i> and the <i>commission</i> input parameter Bob.
+The Endorser stores the result in their instance of IPFS an verifies that the IPFS address stored in the <i>proposed_state</i> member variable is the same IPFS hash address.
 If so, the Endorser then copies the <i>proposed_state</i> value to another member variable of the smart contract called <i>state</i> which holds the new verified IPFS address of the statechain.

 ### Simple Contracts - No validation required
 There is are use cases when validation of the statechain is not necessary.
 This is when the smart contract does not have functions that  calculate changes in state information.
 Instead, the purpose to the smart contract is to reference to digital content (e.g. a pdf file) that the owner of the contract would like to publish.